pear2/Services_Linkback/README.rst

 Verifies that the source URL content really links to the target URL.
 Used to filter out fake pingbacks that do not actually provide links.

+Services_Pingback provides the ``Services\Pingback\Server\Callback\LinkExists``
+callback class that is automatically registered with the server.

 Services\Pingback\Server\Callback\IStorage
 ==========================================
 After all verifications have been done, the storage finally handles the pingback - it could e.g. log it to a file or a database.

+Services_Pingback does not provide a default storage implementation; you have to write it yourself.